 There is no excitement or climax at any stage of the film.
 This is one of the most boring films I have ever watched.

-Since I cannot be as harsh as Sri Siddhartha Gautama – A Mockery of Buddhism, I tried my best to keep a polite language while writing my review though I was even angrier than The Angry Cinephile who wrote this wonderful review.
+Since I cannot be as harsh as I wanted to be, I tried my best to keep the language civil while writing my review here.